Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ---

-## 2. 🔗Configuring Group Policy Preferences for Drive Mappings
+## 🔗 2.
+Configuring Group Policy Preferences for Drive Mappings

 Having completed the configuration, I utilized Group Policy Preferences for the drive mappings, which provided the superior flexibility needed.
 This allowed me to define precise actions—such as creating new mappings, updating existing ones, and replacing outdated connections—ensuring a clean and consistent state for all user drive connections.